-There are different ways and methods to learn Tagalog for beginners.
-Perhaps you are considering to learn Tagalog because you are planning to visit the Philippines or you know someone who is a Filipino.
+Now is the perfect time to learn a new language because it is fun and is a productive past-time.
+Learning a new language is easy, and there are different ways and methods to learn a new language for beginners.
+Perhaps you are considering and want to learn how to speak Tagalog because you plan to visit the Philippines or know someone who is a Filipino.
 Maybe you just want to have an understanding of this language in general.

-Whatever your reason may be, learning Tagalog will still give you an extra edge not only because it will help you look smarter, but because Filipinos are present in different countries as well.
-You will leave a good impression on Filipinos as they adore a foreign person who took an effort to learn their language.
+Whatever your reason may be, learning Tagalog will still give you an extra edge not only because it will help you look smarter but because Filipinos are present in different countries as well.
+You will make a good impression on Filipinos as they adore a foreign person who made an effort to learn their language.

 Introduction to Tagalog Language

 As much as the English language is essential to Americans, Tagalog, on the other hand, is also vital to Filipinos.
-According to Investopedia, the survey conducted by the Philippine National Statistics Office shows that 96.4% of Filipinos speak Tagalog.
+According to Investopedia, there’s a survey conducted by the Philippine National Statistics Office shows that 96.4% of Filipinos speak Tagalog.

-Although there are almost 200 different kinds of dialects in the Philippines, Tagalog is the standardized language of the Filipinos; thus, it is considered as their national language.
+Although there are almost 200 different kinds of dialects in the Philippines, Tagalog is the Filipino’s standardized language; thus, it is considered their national language.

 That is also the reason why most Filipinos are fluent in the English and Spanish languages.
-In fact, there are about 63.7% of Filipinos who know how to speak English, making it the second language of the Philippines.
+In fact, about 63.7% of Filipinos know how to speak English, making it the second language of the Philippines.

 Useful Tagalog Words and Phrases